kuzudb/dspy-kuzu-demo/README.md

 go back hundreds of years, all the way back to the days of Galileo and Isaac Newton in the 16th & 17th centuries!

-The raw data was parsed and extracted from the MATLAB file `NobelTree.m` in the source repository, and the resulting tree structure of chilren and parents was converted to a list of dictionaries and saved to the file `01_source_and_reference/nobeltree.json` in this repo.
+The raw data was parsed and extracted from the MATLAB file `NobelTree.m` in the source repository, and the resulting tree structure of children and parents was converted to a list of dictionaries and saved to the file `01_source_and_reference/nobeltree.json` in this repo.

 ### Data Source 2 (Nobel Prize API)